Paulhb7/the-astronomists-nasa-space-app-challenge-2025/README.md

 *Next: James Webb integration (if we're lucky to win! 😄)*

-## 🤝 Contributing

-We welcome contributions from the scientific community!
-Please feel free to:
-- Report bugs and issues
-- Suggest new features
-- Contribute to the ML models
-- Improve the documentation

 ## 📄 License

 This project is developed for the NASA Space Apps Challenge and is open source.